 5. PetArmor Plus Flea and Tick Prevention for Dogs, Large Dog Flea and Tick Treatment, 6 Doses

-This topical treatment is designed for large dogs and offers a waterproof formula that fits into monthly routines.
-The six-dose package provides extended coverage, making it convenient for ongoing protection.
-It's intended to break the flea life cycle and is easy to apply with each dose.
+This topical treatment is formulated for large dogs and fits easily into a monthly care routine.
+The waterproof formula offers ongoing protection, and the six-dose package makes it convenient for long-term use.
+It's designed to interrupt the flea life cycle and is straightforward to apply.

 What We Like: